ysdy44/Retouch-Photo2-UWP-Documentation/zh-CN/AllMenus_TransformerMenu.md

 # **锚点指示器**
 ![Image](Images/AllMenus_TransformerMenu_AnchorPointIndicator.jpg)

-> Click on an anchor point to select.
+> **Click on an anchor point to select**

-> If the upper-left anchor point of the anchor indicator is selected, the center point of the transformation is in the upper-left corner of the layer
+> **If the upper-left anchor point of the anchor indicator is selected, the center point of the transformation is in the upper-left corner of the layer**